 Bringing Home an Adopted Cat: The First Month

 The first month with an adopted cat is mostly about what you don’t do.
 You don’t invite friends over.
 You don’t try to carry her out from under the bed.
-You set up a small room, put the carrier down, and then you wait — longer than feels reasonable — while a frightened animal decides on her own terms whether this new place is safe.
+You set up a small room, put the carrier down, and then you wait, longer than feels reasonable, while a frightened animal decides on her own terms whether this new place is safe.
 Most of the advice that gets new adopters into trouble is about how to make the cat feel welcome.
 The honest version is almost the opposite: your job is to be quiet, predictable, and mostly out of the way, and to let her come to you.
-(If you’re bringing home a kitten instead, that’s an almost completely different job — see the kitten guide.)
+(If you’re bringing home a kitten instead, that’s almost a completely different job, see the kitten guide.)

 Why the first month is the hard part

-Research tracking newly admitted shelter cats across their first week has found that behavioral indicators of stress — hiding, freezing, reduced eating — track closely with immune and cortisol changes, and that these responses vary significantly from cat to cat.
-Separate work showed that both healthy cats and cats with feline interstitial cystitis developed “sickness behaviors” — decreased appetite, vomiting, elimination outside the litter box, hiding — when their routines and caregivers were disrupted.
-A newly adopted cat who won’t eat for a day, who hides for three days, who has a litter box accident in the first week, is often doing what the research shows cats do when their world changes.
+Research tracking newly admitted shelter cats across their first week has found that behavioral indicators of stress, hiding, freezing, reduced eating, track closely with immune and cortisol changes, and that these responses vary significantly between individual cats.
+Separate work has shown that both healthy cats and cats with feline interstitial cystitis develop “sickness behaviors,” decreased appetite, vomiting, elimination outside the litter box, hiding, when their routines and caregivers are disrupted.
+A newly adopted cat who won’t eat for a day, who hides for three days, who has a litter box accident in the first week, is often doing what cats reliably do when their world changes.

 The two things that actually help her through it are time and the feeling of being in control of her own space.
-Everything in this article comes back to that.
+Everything in this article comes back to those two.

 Before you bring her home